bijeshos/go-cli-examples/README.md

 # Go CLI Examples
-This repository contains a set of sample Command Line Interface implementaions using Go.
+This repository contains a sample Command Line Interface implementaion using Go.

 # Projects
 At the moment, this repo has one sample implementation: **deployer**.
 It is a scaffoling for an imaginary deployment automation tool for a 3-tier application, which has Web, API and Database artifacts to deploy.
 This CLI will act as an entry point for the automation actions such as deploy, undeploy and status check.